Articles

 How does Trainual compare to SAP Litmos?

-The platform serves individuals, startups, and teams of all sizes, with a strong presence among SMBs and franchises looking for a cost-effective solution.
-Notion is particularly relevant for organizations that want to centralize SOPs, onboarding materials, and company knowledge without the constraints of a rigid LMS structure.
+The platform serves individuals, startups, and teams of all sizes, including franchises that need to manage knowledge across multiple locations.
+Notion is especially relevant for businesses looking for a cost-effective solution to replace multiple tools, such as wikis, document editors, and project managers.
 Its template library and real-time collaboration features support rapid setup and team engagement.

 Pricing